-This course is an orientation to the NBC culture required during the first fall trimester of enrollment for all traditional campus students, and during the first sessions of all online students' schedules.
+This course is an orientation to the NBC culture required during the first sessions of all online students' schedules.
 The purpose of this course is to integrate new students into the life of the college, to initiate spiritual formation principles and activities, to help students and advisors become better acquainted, and to prepare students for college life.